karismatic-megafauna/package-census/README.md

     1. if `searchPackages`:
         1. exist, then look for those during file read
         1. is empty, then return an Error helpful message
-    1. if `blackListedFiles`:
-        1. exist, don't report on those files when encountered
-        1. is empty, that is Ok
 1. the files are read and parsed
 1. the results are returned as a JSON object